Dinosaur and its footprints, fossils and fossil-found places on stamps and postmarks of Israel

 A This type of breached valley or erosion crater of this sort is known as a “makhtesh”.

 A makhtesh is a “geological window”, through which the ancient strata are revealed.

 A makhtesh contains a variety of different colored rocks, and diverse fauna and flora.

 Makhtesh Ramon is a geologist's paradise with fossils, rock formations and volcanic and magmatic phenomenon

 dating back as much as 220 million years.

 The Ramon crater began forming when the ocean that covered the desert began to move north.

-The geological map of Makhtesh Ramon area illustrates the first day cover of "Geology
+The geological map of Makhtesh Ramon area is illustrated on the first day cover

 It has been designated as a national geological park.

-Some of them are depicting on illustration of an FDC,
+Some of these fossils are depicted on the illustration of the FDC.

 Three stamps showing UNESCO world heritage sites of Israel.